dasch-swiss/dsp-docs/docs/developers/dsp-ui/documentation/viewer/index-viewer.md

 [![npm (scoped)](https://img.shields.io/npm/v/@dasch-swiss/dsp-ui)](https://www.npmjs.com/package/@dasch-swiss/dsp-ui)

-The **DspViewerModule** contains components to display resources; as single item or as a list for search results.
+DspViewerModule contains components to display resources; as single item or as a list for search results.
 It is comprised of resource sub-components such as file representations components to display still image, video, audio or text only and also value components to use single property elements.

-**ATTENTION: DSP-UI VIEWER is under development!**

 ## Prerequisites